 https://www.tmall.hk/ (Cross-border eCommerce)

-Tencent’s Wechat messaging app, which counts more than 1 billion daily active users, is also now a platform for online shopping.
+Tencent’s Wechat messaging app, which counts more than 1 billion daily active users, is also now an online sales platform on the online market.

 With more than 889 million monthly active users and 200 million of them linking their WeChat account to bank cards, there’s no doubt that WeChat is a major player in Chinese social media and e-commerce.

-WeChat Pay has made the platform more than just an instant messaging app.
-WeChat users buy movie tickets, book restaurants or hotels and make small payments using the app instead of cash or credit cards, which is constantly changing Chinese people’s lifestyles and consumer behaviors as well as providing new opportunities for brands to explore.
+WeChat Pay has made the online sales platform more than just an instant messaging app -it is now one of the e-commerce solutions in Hong Kong.
+WeChat users buy movie tickets, book restaurants or hotels and make small payments using the app instead of cash or credit cards.
+This trend is constantly changing Chinese people’s lifestyles and consumer behaviors as well as providing new opportunities for brands to explore on the online market.

 In addition to its new role as a sales platform, WeChat provides a platform for brands to get direct feedback from customers, and especially for foreign companies to test the Chinese market before further investments.